juliuscanute/qr_code_scanner/README.md

 ## Get Scanned QR Code

-When a QR code is recognized, the text identified will be set in 'qrText'.
+When a QR code is recognized, the text identified will be set in 'result' of type `Barcode`, which contains the output text as property 'code' of type `String` and scanned code type as property 'format' which is an enum `BarcodeFormat`, defined in the library.

 ```dart
 class _QRViewExampleState extends State<QRViewExample> {